About The Species

 Regulations are in place to minimize bycatch.

-- According to the 2015 stock assessment, Acadian redfish are not overfished and are not subject to overfishing.
+- According to the 2017 stock assessment, Acadian redfish are not overfished and are not subject to overfishing.
 Summary stock assessment information can be found on Stock SMART.

 - Acadian redfish are orange to flame red, with paler underbellies.

 - They have a flattened body that is longer than it is deep.

 - They have large eyes and a large mouth lined with many small teeth.